Hidroerg_en

 Picture

-(i) based on statistics from DGEG and REN from December of 2017
+(i) based on statistics from DGEG from December of 2023

 (ii) based on “Cenários de Evolução Prev. da Produção em Regime Especial 2005-2025”, from REN